keboola/connection-docs/components/index.md

 {: .image-popup}
 ![Screenshot - Extractors List](/components/configuration-2.png)

-Use the search field to find the component you want to use and click the component tile to add a new component (Currency Rates extractor in this case):
+Use the search field to find the component you want to use (the Currency Rates extractor in this case) and then click the component tile to add it:

 {: .image-popup}
 ![Screenshot - Search Component](/components/configuration-3.png)